 DARWIN AQUINO (1979)

-A well-traveled guest conductor, Aquino constantly enjoys engagements around the world.
-Recent appearances include the 2018 New Year’sconcert with the Philharmonishes Staatsorchester Mainz in Germany, Fiesta Latina concert with the Saarländisches Staatsorchester in Germany, the National Symphony Orchestra of Costa Rica, Camerata Washington Heights in New York, Alfredo Saint Malo Festival Orchestra in Panama, FIU Opera Theater in Miami, Filarmónica Boca del Rio in Mexico, Youth Orchestra of the Americas, Festival Sembrando Talentos in Uruguay, among others.
-Aquino was selected as Music Director by the acclaimed Italian tenors Il Volofor concerts in the Dominican Republic and Mexico.
+A well-traveled guest conductor labeled by his “moving, absorbing and robust performances”, Darwin constantly enjoys engagements around the world.
+Recent appearances include the Philharmonishes Staatsorchester Mainz in Germany, Saarländisches Staatsorchester in Germany, National Symphony Orchestra of Costa Rica, The Cleveland Opera, ADCA Symphony Orchestra in New York, Filarmónica Boca del Rio in Mexico, Palm Beach Symphony Orchestra, Alfredo Saint Malo Festival Orchestra in Panama, FIU Symphony Orchestra in Miami, Youth Orchestra of the Americas, Chicago Summer Opera, among others.
+Aquino was also selected as Music Director by the world acclaimed Italian tenors Il Volo, for concert tours in Mexico and the Dominican Republic.

-Aquino’s principal teachers were Grzegorz Nowak and Ramon Tebar, with additional studies and masterclasses from Colin Metters, Benjamin Zander, Jose Serebrier and James Judd.
+Darwin’s principal teachers were Grzegorz Nowak and Ramon Tebar, with additional studies and masterclasses from Benjamin Zander, Colin Metters, Jose Serebrier, Carlos Miguel Prieto and James Judd.
 He holds a Master’s in Music in Orchestral Conducting from the Florida International University, where he received the Graduate Performer Award for his conducting of E. Chabrier opera L’Etoile.